Inbibo/adonisfx_docs/docs/maya/sensors.md

 # AdnSensors

 AdnSensors are nodes in charge of interpreting data extracted from transform nodes and compute information that can be fed into the deformers to alter their behavior.
 Sensors work in combination with [AdnLocators](locators.md) to display the computed information in an intuitive way using coloring.
-To be able to display the information computed from the sensors, remappers are used to convert the computed data (Eg. angle) to a valid value in a given range of activation that will drive the coloring of the locators and the activation of an AdnMuscle for example.
+To be able to display the information computed from the sensors, remappers are used to convert the computed data (e.g. angle) to a valid value in a given range of activation that will drive the coloring of the locators and the activation of an AdnMuscle for example.

 ## AdnSensorPosition

 AdnSensorPosition is the sensor for computing meaningful output values representing the velocity or acceleration of a transform node.
-The values of velocity an acceleration can then be remapped to produce desirable activation values to drive the simulation of the deformer.
+The values of velocity an acceleration can then be remapped to produce desirable activation values to drive the simulation of an Adonis deformer.
 This sensor has to work in combination with an AdnLocatorPosition both for setup and visualization.
-And example use case for this sensor would be applying it to the wrist connection of an arm outputting velocities while swinging.
+An example use case for this sensor would be applying it to the wrist connection of an arm outputting velocities while swinging.

 ### How to use

-An AdnSensorPosition will be in charge of feeding, after remapping, activation (or other) values into the deformer for driving the simulation and the AdnLocatorPosition for visualization purposes.
-The value of the sensor can be used to drive the activation of a muscle simulating contraction to increase its stiffness.
+An AdnSensorPosition will be in charge of feeding, after remapping, activation (or other) values into Adonis deformers for driving the simulation and the AdnLocatorPosition for visualization purposes.
+The value of the sensor can be used, for example, to drive the activation of a muscle simulating contraction to increase its stiffness.
 Find more information for connecting the sensor to the deformer in sections below.

 <figure markdown>
   ![AdnSensorPosition velocity display on AdnLocatorPosition within a scene](images/adn_sensor_position.png)